shakfu/py-js/source/projects/pktpy/README.md

 - time
 - traceback

-This max external project embeds the pocketpy interpreter, provides for easy wrapping of max-api functions in c++, and produces a small sized external (~ 0.88 Mb when stripped) without dependencies making it completely self-contained, portable and ideal for standalones and packages.
+This max external project embeds the pocketpy interpreter, provides for easy wrapping of max-api functions in c++, and produces a small sized external (~ 1.0Mb) without dependencies making it completely self-contained, portable and ideal for standalones and packages.

 ## Structure of Implementation